ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 Device diagnostic operations
 ----------------------------------------------------

-Applications can use Device diagnostic opertions to clear logs, retrieve logs, add log information, delete logs, get specific log, clear error codes, get device error codes and add an error code to Internet of Things Foundation.
+Applications can use Device diagnostic operations to clear logs, retrieve logs, add log information, delete logs, get specific log, clear error codes, get device error codes and add an error code to Internet of Things Foundation.

 Refer to the Device Diagnostics section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the response model and code.